AgriCompetitiveness Program: 2. Eligibility

 You must meet all of the following criteria to be eligible.

-• participation of relevant industry stakeholders in the project development and/or implementation
+• encourage participation from relevant industry stakeholders in the project development and/or implementation

-• support and buy-in from relevant industry stakeholders in the proposed project through support letters
+• gather support and buy-in from relevant industry stakeholders in the proposed project through support letters

 Ineligible applicants